ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - React - Callbacks & Lifting State Up.md

 Steps:
-- Create the component `Movie` (will display the details of a movie)
+- Create the component `MovieSummary` (will display the details of a movie)
-- Modify `MovieList.jsx` so that now it renders the Movie component
+- Modify `MovieList.jsx` so that now it renders the MovieSummary component
 - Note: For now, comment the button to delete (we'll fix it a bit later)